-Naturally, owing to the generative capabilities of LLMs, the Tool Generation module also demonstrates strong \textit{scalability}.
-As shown in Figure~\ref{fig:benchmarking_tools}, the module can generate a set of tools that spans \textbf{100+} distinct fields, where each field comprising at least \textbf{1,000} tools.
-As alluded to earlier, a key concern is the \textit{diversity} of such generated tools.
-We demonstrate the desired richness of the generated tools alongside two dimensions: \begin{itemize}[leftmargin=*] \item \textbf{Across fields:} To demonstrate the richness of our generated tools across fields, we create 50 tools for each of 100 different fields.
-Figure~\ref{fig:tools_embedding_dist} illustrates the breadth and diversity of the resulting toolset for 37 fields.
-See Appendix \ref{sec:dataset_details} for the full 100-field figure.
-While the selected domains are not exhaustive, this experiment shows that our pipeline can produce a numerous and non-overlapping set of tools from various application areas. \item \textbf{Within field:} We also investigate the ability of our pipeline to scale tool generation within a specific field.
-A key question is whether increasing the number of tools results in genuinely novel tools or merely duplicates.
-To explore this, we focus on the e-commerce and retail domain and scale the tool count up to 1,000.
-As shown in Figure~\ref{fig:e-commerce-retail-scaling-tools}, the distribution indicates a high degree of tool uniqueness.
-We further validate this trend by generating 200 tools in several other domains, observing consistent results.
-This supports the conclusion that our pipeline can effectively scale the number of tools within a single field without significant redundancy. \end{itemize} To further ensure the final set of generated tools are diverse, we introduce a deduplication procedure based on similarity in tool description embedding to identify and remove near-duplicate tools.
-We find approximately 9\% of near-duplicate tools are filtered as a result, providing supporting evidence for the diversity of tools generated.
-Full details of the deduplication process are provided in Appendix~\ref{sec:deduplication_details}.
+Beyond scale, another key characteristic is \textit{diversity}, which we demonstrate along two dimensions: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{Across fields:} we take 200 tools each from 20 different fields and observe sufficient breadth and diversity, see Figure~\ref{fig:tools_embedding_dist}.
+The full 100 field figure is in Appendix \ref{sec:dataset_details}.
+While the selected domains are not exhaustive, this experiment shows that our pipeline can produce a numerous and non-overlapping set of tools from various application areas. \item \textbf{Within field:} to test that scaling tool count yields genuinely novel tools, we generate up to 1{,}000 tools in an example e-commerce and retail domain.
+As shown in Figure~\ref{fig:tools_embedding_dist}, the distribution indicates high tool uniqueness.
+Generating 200 tools across several other domains yields consistent results, confirming that our pipeline can scale tools within a single field without significant redundancy. \end{itemize} Notably, because tasks are constructed exclusively from within-environment tools to guarantee a nested, interdependent structure, each environment is self-contained and deduplication is not a required preprocessing step.
+Additionally, we compute pairwise embedding similarities across all generated tools and find that only 9\% fall above a similarity threshold of $\tau = 0.85$, confirming that the hierarchical generation process naturally produces diverse, non-redundant tools even at scale.
+Further details are provided in Appendix~\ref{sec:deduplication_details}.